 Each year, the Awards Committee also recommends a slate of nominees for all major awards and prizes (i.e., honorific awards) for consideration by the ASH Executive Committee.
 Members of the Awards Committee and voting members of the ASH Executive Committee are ineligible to receive an award during their term on either committee.

-The Awards Committee structure includes liaison positions from the committees that have administrative oversight of the existing ASH awards programs, which currently are the International Members Committee, Committee on Promoting Diversity, and Training Awards Subcommittee.
+The Awards Committee structure includes liaison positions from the committees that have administrative oversight of the existing ASH awards programs, which currently are the International Members Committee, Committee on Diversity, Equity, and Inclusion, and Training Awards Subcommittee.
 The Chair of the Awards Review Subcommittee and the Co-Chairs of the Global Research Award Subcommittee also serve as liaison members.
 A member of the Awards Committee serves as a liaison member of the Awards Review Subcommittee and is expected to attend the meetings of that committee.

 Members of the Awards Committee should have a broad knowledge of historical and recent contributions across the field of hematology to adequately contribute to deliberations regarding honorific awards.
 Members of the Awards Committee are required to attend two meetings per year: one in the spring or summer and one prior to the ASH annual meeting.